-The Economic and Monetary Community of Central Africa (CEMAC) has decided to completely end the use of its colonial currency — the franc CFA.
-The decision, made at a CEMAC Heads of State summit held March 17 in Cameroon, is a complete change in direction from the union’s previous verdict to only make some currency changes.
+The Economic and Monetary Community of Central Africa (CEMAC) has decided to end the use of its colonial currency — the franc CFA.
+The decision, made at a CEMAC Heads of State summit held March 17 in Cameroon, is a complete change in direction from the union’s previous verdict to make only some currency changes.

 - According to a Camer.be report, the move will not only see a change of name for the currency but also the total closure of the operating account at the Banque de France (France’s central bank), giving the CEMAC full ownership of all its foreign assets — as opposed to the 50% it currently keeps with the French Treasury.

 - In addition, representatives of the government of France will also be removed from the decision-making process of the Bank of Central African States (BEAC), the central bank serving the CEMAC states.

 - CEMAC is also contemplating joining West Africa, which is currently developing a new regional currency called the Eco.

 - Experts consider the move to join West Africa a delicate but necessary one, given the recent Euro/dollar crisis, drastically affecting the FCFA.

 - CEMAC heads of state concluded that the decision be made known pronto to the economic and finance ministers of CEMAC member states —Cameroon, Central African Republic, Chad, Equatorial Guinea, Gabon and the Republic of Congo.

 - The franc CFA was created on December 26, 1945, as the currency of the French African colonies.
 These colonies were in two clusters — West Africa, comprising eight countries with common money dubbed the West African CFA franc, and Central Africa, including six countries with the Central African CFA franc as currency.

 - The franc CFA was created following France’s 1945 ratification of the Bretton Woods Agreement.
 The French government required each colony bloc to keep 50% of the foreign reserves with the French Treasury.